Diversity, Equity & Inclusion (DEI) Initiatives

 LGBTQ+ Initiatives

-The Group’s Code of Conduct calls for “respecting diversity and each individual,” and the Group’s Human Resources Policy calls for “respecting employee diversity and treating everyone fairly to foster corporate unity.”
+The Group’s Code of Conduct sets forth our commitment to “respecting diversity and each individual,” while our Human Resources Policy calls for “respecting employee diversity and treating everyone fairly to foster corporate unity.”

-Group employment regulations clearly state, “We do not discriminate on the basis of sexual orientation (i.e., orientation with respect to gender as the object of romantic or sexual feelings) or gender identity (i.e., perception of one’s own gender),” and employees are required to comply.
-In addition, the Group includes preventing discrimination and harassment on the basis of sexual orientation or gender identity among the topics covered in its annual Corporate Ethics and Human Rights E-Learning program.
+Group rules of employment clearly state, “We do not discriminate on the basis of sexual orientation (i.e., orientation with respect to gender as the object of romantic or sexual feelings) or gender identity (i.e., perception of one’s own gender),” and employees are required to comply.
+In addition, the Group includes preventing discrimination and harassment on the basis of sexual orientation, gender identity, and gender expression among the topics covered in its annual Corporate Ethics and Human Rights E-Learning program.

 Number of participants Training time

-Recognizing its responsibility to ensure a healthy work environment free from harassment, the Group respects the human rights of each employee and works to ban harassment and create bright and comfortable workplaces.
+Recognizing our responsibility to ensure a healthy workplace environment free from harassment, the Group respects the human rights of each employee and works to eliminate harassment and create friendly and comfortable workplaces.

-Notably, e-learning training on human rights and harassment is provided for all Group employees, and harassment prevention training is specifically provided for line managers and employees in leadership roles.
+Notably, an e-learning course on human rights and harassment is provided for all Group employees, and harassment prevention training is specifically offered to line managers and employees in leadership roles.

 Harassment Prevention Training